+riajor riequirements

 Fundamental Courses Credits:

 CSCI 610 Theoretical Concepts in Computers and Computation 3

 CSCI 641 Computer Architecture I 3

 CSCI 651 Algorithm Concepts 3

+Total: 9 Credits

 System Programming (select two courses from the following) Credits:

 CSCI 620 Operating System Security 3

 CSCI 621 Programming Languages 3

 CSCI 731 Compiler Theory I 3

 Total: 6 Credits

-Application (select two courses from the following) Credits:
+Application (select two courses from the follow ring) Credits:

 CSCI 665 Software Engineering 3

 CSCI 670 Computer Graphics 3

 CSCI 690 Computer Networks 3

 CSCI 755 Artificial Intelligence I 3

 CSCI 760 Database Systems 3

 CSCI XXX Any other graduate-level course approved by program chair/program advisor 3

 Total: 6 Credits

 Project/Thesis Course Credits:

 CSCI XXX Elective (Department Chair's permission and prior approval by a project advisor needed) 3

 -OR-

 CSCI 890 MS Thesis I 3

 CSCI 891 MS Thesis II 3

-5

 Total: 3-6 Credits

-Thesis Option: must choose six credits Non-Thesis Option: must choose three credits Total: 3-6 Credits

-Thesis Option: must choose six credits Non-Thesis Option: must choose three credits Total: 3-6 Credits
+Thesis Option: must choose six credits Non-Thesis Option: must choose three credits

-Thesis Option: must choose six credits Non-Thesis Option: must choose three creditsElectives (select from the CS curriculum) Total: 3-6 Credits Credits:
+Electives (select from the CS curriculum) Credits:

-Thesis Option: must choose six credits Non-Thesis Option: must choose three credits Electives (select from the CS curriculum) CSCI XXX Consult with program chair/program advisor on any electives Total: 3-6 Credits Credits:
+CSCI XXX Consult with program chair/program advisor on any electives

+Total: 3-6 Credits

-Thesis Option: must choose six credits Non-Thesis Option: must choose three credits Electives (select from the CS curriculum) CSCI XXX Consult with program chair/program advisor on any electives Total: 3-6 Credits Credits: Total: 3-6 Credits
+Thesis Option: must choose three credits of electives

-Cybersecurity (Information, Network, and Computer Security), M.S.
+Cybersecurity, M.S.

 The cybersecurity field is a fast-growing field with expectations of substantial jobs growth over the next decade.
 As the business world, governments, and individuals become more acutely aware of the threats to their private data, IT assets, and resources (and the need to secure and defend them), the demand for cybersecurity-skilled professionals will continue to increase.
-The Master of Science in Cybersecurity (Information, Network, and Computer Security) at New York Institute of Technology is an innovative degree program that will provide professionals with the advanced skills needed to protect and defend information systems from attack.
+The Master of Science in Cybersecurity at New York Institute of Technology is an innovative degree program that will provide professionals with the advanced skills needed to protect and defend information systems from attack.